jaegdi/image-tools/README.md

 ## EXAMPLES

-Report all information for family pkp in cluster cid as json(which is the default output format)
+Report all information for family pkp in cluster cid as json (which is the default output format)

     ./report-istags -cluster=cid -family=pkp -all

+or as table

+        ./report-istags -cluster=cid -family=pkp -all -table

+or csv in different files for each type of information

+    ./report-istags -cluster=cid -family=pkp -all -csvfile=prefix

+writes the output to different files 'prefix-type' in current directory

-Report only used istags for family pkp as pretty printed table.
-(the output is paginated to fit your screen size, use it piped to less.
-Then you can go up or down with the page key)
+Report only __used__ istags for family pkp as pretty printed table (the output is paginated to fit your screen size and piped to
+    the pager define in the environment variable $PAGER/%PAGER%.
+If $PAGER is not set, it try to use 'more')

-    ./report-istags -cluster=cid -family=pkp -used -table | less
+        ./report-istags -cluster=cid -family=pkp -used -table

+or json

+        ./report-istags -cluster=cid -family=pkp -used

+or yaml

+    ./report-istags -cluster=cid -family=pkp -used -yaml

+or csv

+    ./report-istags -cluster=cid -family=pkp -used -csv

+Report istags with tag=latest for family pkp in cluster cid as yaml report

+    ./report-istags -cluster=cid -family=aps -istag -yaml -tagname=latest

-Report istags for family aps in cluster int as yaml report
+Report ImageStreams for family aps in cluster int as yaml report

-    ./report-istags -cluster=int -family=aps -istag -yaml
+    ./report-istags -cluster=int -family=aps -is -yaml

+Report ImageStreams with name=webcode-service for family pkp in cluster cid as table report

+    ./report-istags -cluster=cid -family=pkp -is -isname=webcode-service -table